Sir Henry Wilson, 1st Baronet: Succession

 In May and June 1909 Wilson had been tipped to succeed Haig as Director of Staff Duties, although he would have preferred command of a brigade.

 In April and May 1910, with his term of office at Camberley still officially running until January 1911, the Chief of the Imperial General Staff (CIGS), William Nicholson, told Wilson that he was to succeed Spencer Ewart as Director of Military Operations that summer and vetoed him from accepting Horace Smith-Dorrien's offer of a brigade at Aldershot.
-King George V rounded off Wilson's tenure at Camberley in style with an official visit in July 1910.

-Wilson recommended Kiggell as his successor and thought the appointment of William Robertson "a tremendous gamble", writing "my heart sinks when I think what it all may mean to the College & this house".
-He may have felt that Robertson's lack of private means did not suit him for a position which required entertaining.
+Wilson recommended Kiggell as his successor and thought the appointment of William Robertson "a tremendous gamble".
 Robertson visited Camberley with Lord Kitchener (28 July 1910), who criticised Wilson; this may have been one of the causes of the poor relations between Wilson and Kitchener in August 1914.
-Edmonds later told a story of how Wilson had, perhaps as a joke or wanting to draw attention to Robertson's shortage of money, left a bill for £250 for furniture and improvements to the Commandant's residence, and that Wilson's predecessor Rawlinson, when approached by Robertson for advice, had been amused and had commented that many of these improvements had been made by his own wife or by previous Commandants.
+Edmonds later told a story of how Wilson had left a bill for £250 for furniture and improvements to the Commandant's residence, and that Wilson's predecessor Rawlinson, when approached by Robertson for advice, had commented that many of these improvements had been made by his own wife or by previous Commandants.
 Whatever the truth of the matter, relations between Wilson and Robertson deteriorated thereafter.

-Repington (whom Wilson thought a "dirty brute" and "lying brute") attacked the current standards of British staff officers in The Times on 27 September 1910, arguing that Wilson had educated staff officers to be "sucking Napoleons" and that Robertson was a "first rate man" who would sort it out.
-Wilson wrote to Lord Loch (27 September 1910) "we can comfort ourselves with the reflexion that to be abused by Repington is the highest praise an honest man can get".
+Repington (whom Wilson thought a "lying brute") attacked the current standards of British staff officers in The Times on 27 September 1910, arguing that Wilson had educated staff officers to be "sucking Napoleons" and that Robertson was a "first rate man" who would sort it out.